heiinhei911/job-insights/README.md

 # Part II - Data Analysis

-This part involves data cleansing, exploratory data analysis, and some feature extractions using the data that was scraped from Part I.
+This part involves data cleaning, exploratory data analysis, and some feature extractions using the data that was scraped from Part I.

 All the details about the part can be found in `analysis.ipynb`.